 - 1. Review at the time of new appointment to the Medical Staff to ensure clinical competency; - 2.
-Fallout data identified at the time of re-credentialing and not considered by the Department Chair and Supervisory Committee to be explainable and acceptable; - 3.
-A performance issue identified in the course of departmental peer review and considered by the Department Chair and Supervisory Committee to warrant further monitoring; - 4.
-A performance issue identified by observation and considered by the Department Chair and Supervisory Committee to warrant further monitoring.
+Fallout data identified at the time of re-credentialing and not considered by the Department Chair and Peer Review Committee to be explainable and acceptable; - 3.
+A performance issue identified in the course of peer review and considered by the Department Chair and Peer Review Committee to warrant further monitoring; - 4.
+A performance issue identified by observation and considered by the Department Chair and Peer Review Committee to warrant further monitoring.